wp-plugins/my-calendar/readme.txt

 == Changelog ==

+= 2.2.2 =

+* Bug fix to importer from Calendar
+* Another fix to link_map (this time, in the standard calendar view.)
+* Bug fix: location preset being assigned didn't allow changes to location details when editing events.

 = 2.2.1 =

 * Bug fix: Pull multi-day events in upcoming events list that happen today, but started on a previous day when past events set to 0.